-26 Survey Management Category Specify whether the monitored population is being actively managed for conservation.
+, 1 26 Survey Management Category Specify whether the monitored population is being actively managed for conservation.
 Select one category from the 'ManagementCategory' sheet.
-Actively managed 27 Survey Management Category Comments Provide any comments or further details on the management here.
-Fox baiting every 3 months 28 Sighting TaxonID Select TaxonID and ScientificName from the appropriate 'Taxonomic list' m_359 29 Sighting CommonName sheet.
+Required Actively managed 27 Survey Management Category Comments Provide any comments or further details on the management here.
+Fox baiting every 3 months 28 Sighting TaxonID Select TaxonID and ScientificName from the appropriate 'Taxonomic list' sheet.
 Include 'CommonName' where possible.
-These values must be Optional Gilbert's Potoroo 30 Sighting ScientificName errors.
-Potorous gilbertii 31 Sighting Count Indicate the abundance estimate you have recorded for this survey.
+These values must be exactly as listed.
+Including any surplus characters or spaces will lead to errors. m_359 29 Sighting CommonName Gilbert's Potoroo 30 Sighting ScientificName Potorous gilbertii 31 Sighting Count Indicate the abundance estimate you have recorded for this survey.
 Specify 0 for absences/non-detections.
 0.1 32 Sighting UnitOf Measurement Select the unit of measurement from 'UnitOfMeasurement' sheet.
 Required Trapping success: captures per 100 trap nights 33 Sighting UnitType Select the type of unit in the 'UnitOfMeasurement' field from the 'UnitType' sheet.
-Continuous 34 Sighting Sighting Comments Add any additional information with relevance to the monitored species.
+Required Continuous 34 Sighting Sighting Comments Add any additional information with relevance to the monitored species.
 Optional 24 individuals captured within 240 trap nights.